lemma-osu/sklearn-raster/docs/pages/guide/metadata.md

 ## Spatial References

 When the input raster to a wrapped estimator defines a spatial reference and/or spatial coordinates, those will be applied unchanged to output rasters.
-This is only possible for Xarray [raster formats](raster_formats.md), as Numpy arrays do not store spatial data.
+This is only possible for Xarray [raster formats](raster_formats.md), as Numpy arrays do not store spatial metadata.

 !!! tip
     See the [rioxarray CRS guide](https://corteva.github.io/rioxarray/stable/getting_started/crs_management.html) for more details on how coordinate systems are represented in `xarray` objects.